dsw9742/ceddl/README.md

 # What is this?

-This is a server-side implementation of the CEDDL, written in Java.
+A collection of Java POJOs that implement the [CEDDL specification](http://www.w3.org/2013/12/ceddl-201312.pdf).

 # What is the CEDDL?